Gillian Robertson

 Gillian Elizabeth Robertson (born May 17, 1995) is a Canadian professional mixed martial artist.
-She currently competes in the women's Strawweight division of the Ultimate Fighting Championship (UFC).
-As of August 19, 2025, she is #10 in the UFC women's strawweight rankings.
+She currently competes in the women's Strawweight division of the Ultimate Fighting Championship (UFC) where she holds the UFC women's record for most submission wins (7) and is tied for the UFC women's record for most finishes (10).
+As of August 15, 2026, she is #5 in the Meta UFC women's strawweight rankings.

 Background

 Robertson was born in Niagara Falls, Ontario, Canada.
 She started cardio kickboxing training at the age of 16 at American Top Team.
 She then joined MMA classes after a few months and started competing two years later.